-Welcome to Monmouth University’s 80th anniversary year and to the start of the 2013-14 academic year.
+Welcome to Monmouth University’s eightieth anniversary year and to the start of the 2013-14 academic year.
 Tradition dictates that we celebrate the start of the academic year with this convocation.
 Remembering our roots, embracing our successes, and reigniting our passion for higher education and our commitment to excellence in everything we do for Monmouth University is a tradition worth celebrating.
 I appreciate everything each of you does for this strong and vibrant institution of higher education, and particularly for our students.

-Welcome to my fellow faculty members, my staff colleagues, my leadership team, and our dedicated trustees, who all diligently support our university in so many ways.
+Welcome to my fellow faculty members, my staff colleagues, my leadership team, and our dedicated trustees, who all diligently support our University in so many ways.
 Thanks to all of you for allowing me to take the Monmouth journey with you.
-You have done so much here, and it is a humbling experience that you allow me to help lead the next chapter in the university’s life, as we collectively serve our students and the array of constituencies that make up the fabric of Monmouth University.
+You have done so much here, and it is a humbling experience that you allow me to help lead the next chapter in the University’s life, as we collectively serve our students and the array of constituencies that make up the fabric of Monmouth University.

 We are all stewards of this fine institution that will outlast all of us, and it is our collective obligation to make a great mark on the landscape of higher education.

 I often say that we are very fortunate to serve the academy.
 Simply put, education makes a real difference, and we are fortunate to serve the profession of higher education.
 We inspire our students to unearth their intellectual passions in an environment that embraces their varied cultures, backgrounds, and beliefs.
 We help them obtain satisfying and enriching employment, or enhance their already productive working lives through advanced education.
 We support them to celebrate a lifetime of learning.
 We help the parents of our undergraduate students by nurturing their children to become wonderful young adults.
 We support the spouses and partners of graduate students.
 And thanks to the hard work and dedication of so many of you, our students achieve their goals.